metabase/metabase/docs/users-guide/04-asking-questions.md

 ![Download Button](./images/download-button.png)

-## Duplicating questions
+## Starting new explorations from saved questions

-Every time you edit a saved question, Metabase will create a copy of that question for you.
-Metabase will generate a placeholder title for the question, and let you know which question you started from.
+Every time you start modifying a saved question, Metabase will start a new question for you, with a placeholder title, and let you know which question you started from.

 ![Starting from a saved question](./images/notebook/started-from-saved-question.png)

 So feel free to play around with any existing question, as you won't have any effect on the existing question.
-When you hit **Save** on the question, you can choose either to save as a new question (the default), or you can either overwrite the existing question.
+When you hit **Save** on the question, you can choose either to save as a new question (the default), or you can overwrite the existing question you started from.

 You can also explicitly **Duplicate this question** from the edit menu (the pencil icon).